-This is a common fragrance faux-pas.
-While it may be tempting to tap your wrists together as soon as you’ve sprayed your scent, it interferes with the drying process and can bruise the notes in the fragrance and alter the scent.
+Rubbing the fragrance into your skin is a common fragrance faux pas.
+While tapping your wrists together as soon as you’ve sprayed your scent may be tempting, it interferes with the drying process which can bruise the fragrance’s notes and alter the aroma.
 Instead, leave your fragrance to dry naturally on your skin.

 Know your scent

-Before you treat every bottle of fragrance the same, always check the label or ask an expert (we’re always a few taps away) on how to use the fragrance to its fullest potential.
-For example: an aftershave that’s been designed as a splash-on and works to close pores after a shave is a different product entirely to an eau de toilette (EDT) that should never be used on freshly-shaved skin.
+Before you treat every bottle of fragrance the same, always check the label or ask an expert (such as our in-store Perfume People) on how to use the fragrance to its fullest potential.
+For example, an aftershave designed as a splash-on and works to close pores after a shave is a different product entirely from an Eau de Toilette (EDT) that shouldn’t be used on freshly shaved skin.

 How to store perfume

-Bottles of perfumes may up your #shelfie game and look great displayed in your bathroom, but the best place to store them is in a cool, dark place.
+Knowing how to store perfume is the best way to get the most use of your fragrances.
+We know that perfume bottles may up your #shelfie game and look great displayed in your bathroom, but the best place to store them is in a cool, dark place.
 By keeping your favourite bottles out of direct sunlight and in their box or a cupboard, you can preserve the scent for longer.
-So, if you always have a few fragrances on the go at once, or save a scent for extra special occasions, you might want to reconsider that spot on your dressing table and keep them out of sight until you need them.
+So, if you always have a few fragrances on the go at once or save a scent for extra special occasions, you should reconsider that spot on your dressing table and keep them out of sight until you need them.

 Now you know how to store perfume to avoid shortening its shelf life, it’s time to discover how to tell if your scent has gone off by reading: